nhtranngoc/embedded-interview-questions/README.md

 - Yes

 69) __How do you erase an "old school" EPROM chip? (has a glass window on top of the chip)__

+- Erasing an EPROM is done by shining ultraviolet ray on the window - an alternative is to leave it out under direct sunlight for a bit.

 70) __Describe any infrared protocols, either for data or remote controlling a TV.__